• Skip to primary navigation

 pinterest image.

-These Easy Baked Peaches come together with just 5 ingredients!
-Juicy, sweet peaches bake into a luscious pool of peachy caramel sauce—perfectly paired with a scoop of vanilla ice cream.
-Simply mix everything in the pan and bake!
+Lazy Baked Peaches with Brown Sugar is the easiest summer peach dessert!
+Sweet, juicy peaches bake into a luscious pool of peachy caramel sauce that’s absolutely irresistible, served with ice cream.
+Only 5 ingredients—just mix everything right in the pan and bake!

 Jump to Recipe

 Craving more peach desserts this summer?
-Be sure to try this irresistible peach crumble or grilled peaches and cream next!
+Be sure to try this irresistible peach crumble with fresh peaches or grilled peaches and cream next!

 Jump to: